FOX ISLAND SPRINT TRIATHLON #3

-*Awards for top 2-3 in each USAT age group for the Triathlons, plus overall winners 39 and under and 40 and over.
+*Awards for top 2-3 in each USAT age group for the Triathlons, plus overall gender winnersr and 40 and over/Masters winners.
 Duathlons and Aquabikes awards are determined by race turnout with a minimum of 39 and under plus 40 and over top 3's.
-Relays are typically for overall winning teams.
+Relays are typically for overall winning teams only

 FOOD AND WATER

 *Water will be available at the transition area and on the run course (in addition to Coke and Gatorade on course).

 *No water will be available on the bike course(minus at transition/start and finish of bike) so please plan accordingly.